 The extremely low seed set and negligible seedling recruitment in all populations limits the potential recovery of the Silver Daisy-bush.
 Without recruitment, population decline is inevitable.
 The main cause of damage to unexpanded or empty fruits was a mould and a fungus-eating beetle in the genus Corticaria (Bartley 1990).

-Wildfire has been touted as a potential threat, although there is little evidence for this.
+Wildfire is a potential threat, although there is little evidence for this.
 The habitat of this species tends to be rocky, where the accumulation of fuel loads is limited, which suggests that ground fires are infrequent.
 A fire would be unlikely to destroy a population.
 Large portions of the plants' stems are underground and they have thick, tuberous roots, which means they are likely to survive and resprout (Cropper 1993).

 Recovery plans have been developed for Silver Daisy-bush populations in the Murray River catchment (Obst 2005), Eyre Peninsula (Pobke 2007) and the Mount Lofty Ranges (Willson & Bignall 2009).